Peyton List (actress, born 1998): 2010–2015: Breakthrough with Disney and films

 List began to appear in more feature films, and in 2010 was cast alongside Robert Pattinson in the film Remember Me as Samantha, a girl who bullies Pattinson's character's younger sister.
 The film was a box-office success.
 In the same year, List had begun her work with Disney, and appeared as the younger version of Becky in the fantasy film The Sorcerer's Apprentice, which turned to be a financial failure.
-She also was cast in the Lifetime television film Secrets in the Walls, and played Wendy Miller in the crime horror film Bereavement, which was a box-office success.
+She also was cast in the Lifetime television film Secrets in the Walls, and played Wendy Miller in the crime horror film Bereavement.
 In 2011, List starred as Holly Hills, the crush of Greg Heffley, in the comedy film Diary of a Wimpy Kid: Rodrick Rules, the second installment of the Diary of a Wimpy Kid film series.
 The film performed well commercially, and List later reprised her role for its sequel, Diary of a Wimpy Kid: Dog Days.
 The film was a success alike to its prequels, and the acting ensemble, including List, had won a Young Artist Award.

 List next had a role in the romantic comedy film Something Borrowed in 2011, which was received negatively.
-Also in 2011, List began her work on Disney Channel, and was cast as Emma Ross, the eldest of four affluent children, on the Disney Channel series Jessie alongside Debby Ryan and her Diary of a Wimpy Kid co-star Karan Brar.
+That same year, List began her work on Disney Channel, and was cast as Emma Ross, the eldest of four affluent children, on the Disney Channel series Jessie alongside Debby Ryan and her Diary of a Wimpy Kid co-star Karan Brar.
 The show attained millions of viewers on average per episode, and soon became List's biggest role at the time.
-The show ran for four seasons, and ended on February 25, 2015.
+The show ran for four seasons and ended in February 2015.
 At the same time, it was announced that List, along with Brar and Skai Jackson, would reprise their roles in the spinoff series Bunk'd.
 The show began airing in 2015.
-Along with reprising the role on Bunk'd, she also had appeared as Emma Ross on other Disney Channel shows, such as Austin & Ally and I Didn't Do It.
+Along with reprising the role on Bunk'd, List also had appeared as Emma Ross on other Disney Channel shows, such as Austin & Ally and I Didn't Do It.
 Along with her television work, List continued her work in films.
-In 2012, she appeared in the drama film The Trouble with Cali, which was received negatively.
+In 2012, List appeared in the drama film The Trouble with Cali, which was received negatively.
 From 2013 to 2014, she co-hosted the Disney Channel program Pass the Plate, a segment focusing on healthy eating, with Karan Brar.
-In 2014, she voiced Princess Rose in the English dub of the German animated film The Seventh Dwarf.
+In 2014, List voiced Princess Rose in the English dub of the German animated film The Seventh Dwarf.
 Though the film was a moderate financial success, it was received unfavorably by critics.
 In 2015, List performed with Ingrid Michaelson at one of Michaelson's concerts.